Securing TEFA Funding for Your Family

 -

 Once approved, you're in for future years.
 Families approved in Year 1 can keep their accounts active with an annual "intent to continue" confirmation.
-Getting in early is valuable even if your plans shift.

 -